JohnArcher/vscode-hollywood-mal/README.md

 2. `"type"`: Defines whether the task is run as a process or as a command inside a shell.
 Normally you set it to `"shell"`.
 3. `"group"`: Defines to which execution group this task belongs.
 This is *optional*, but if you want to define a standard task (like building or running your project) which is easily accessable by pressing `Ctrl+Shift+B` you have to define such a group (see [the example file](https://github.com/JohnArcher/vscode-hollywood-mal/blob/master/exampleFiles/tasks.json)).
 4. `"command"`: This is the actual command that is executed.
 Normally you will only use the configured path to the Hollywood executeable here, which is `${config:hollywood.exePath}` ([see here](#path-to-hollywood-executeable)).
 5. `"args"`: This is an array which contains arguments passed to the command when the task is invoked.
-Besides several **inbuilt Visual Studio Code variables** like `${workspaceFolder}`, `${file}` and `${fileBasenameNoExtension}` and [Hollywood's command line arguments](https://www.hollywood-mal.com/docs/html/hollywood/ManualUsage.html) you can use the following **extension specific variables**:
+Besides several **inbuilt Visual Studio Code variables** like `${workspaceFolder}`, `${file}` and `${fileBasenameNoExtension}` and [Hollywood's command line arguments](https://www.hollywood-mal.com/docs/html/hollywood/ManualUsage.html) (like `-printerror` to print syntax errors into the **Terminal panel**) you can use the following **extension specific variables**:
    1. `${config:hollywood.mainFile}`: The configured [main project file](#define-main-file)
    2. `${config:hollywood.outputExeTypes}`: The configured [standard output exe format](#define-standard-executable-output-format)

 *NOTICE*: By default the current working directory is the current workspace root.
-If you ever need to change this for your task because your source code that has to be compiled is in a different folder you can change the current working directoy through using the `"cwd"` option (see [this link for details](https://code.visualstudio.com/docs/editor/tasks)).
+If you ever need to change this for your task because your source code that has to be compiled is in a different folder you can change the current working directoy by using the `"cwd"` option (see [this link for details](https://code.visualstudio.com/docs/editor/tasks)).

 This is a complete example of a task definition: